blizdesuexploitz/sauceVRnew/README.md

 </div>

-## ALL CREDIT FOR SAUCEKID BTW HE MADE ORIGINAL!
+## ALL CREDIT FOR SAUCEKID BTW THEY MADE ORIGINAL SAUCEVR!!
 ## Install

 To install sauceVRnew for your script executor, save the `package.lua` file located in this repository to your `scripts/` folder.